Chris Molnar: Work

-A graduate of Calvin College with an MFA from Columbia University, Molnar has written for The Believer, cokemachineglow, Los Angeles Review of Books, Cleveland Review of Books BOMB, Interview, The Shadow, Eddie Huang's The Places Review and Vol. 1 Brooklyn, among others.
+A graduate of Calvin College with an MFA from Columbia University School of the Arts, Molnar has written for The Believer, cokemachineglow, Los Angeles Review of Books, Cleveland Review of Books, BOMB, Interview, The Shadow, and Esquire, among others.
 Prior to The Writer's Block, he worked with the other co-founders as store manager at 826NYC/The Brooklyn Superhero Supply Co.
 A longtime resident of Bullet Space, the artists' collective and former squat in the East Village, he has also written texts for the nearby Ki Smith Gallery, and curated for the literary KGB Bar.

-Molnar's published work includes editing the anthologies Unpublishable and Archways 1, which feature authors such as Naomi Falk, James Cañón, Jean Kyoung Frazier, Jason Koo, and Cyrée Jarelle Johnson - as well as fiction in NDA: An Autofiction Anthology.
+Molnar's published work includes editing the anthologies Unpublishable and Archways 1, which feature authors such as Jason Koo, James Cañón, Jean Kyoung Frazier, and Cyrée Jarelle Johnson - as well as fiction in NDA: An Autofiction Anthology.
 In 2025 he was co-editor on a full volume of the last poems of John Farris.
+In 2026 Molnar and the Archway staff announced a new imprint, Enigma Editions, distributed by Penguin Random House through MIT Press.
+He has work in progress with Naomi Falk, and his novel Heaven's Oblivion, about Nell Theobald, will be published in 2027.